 I have been playing around in the kitchen for a few weeks now trying to create some fun, easy, and quick Valentine’s Day recipes that you can easily do with your little ones too.
 I have shared my Valentine’s Day Easy Chocolate Bark.
 It is so fun and festive for love’s special day and you can put anything on top of your bark.
 Let the kids use their imagination and go wild with it.

-Since my kids both rave about marshmallows, I thought I would do something for Valentine’s Day with them that wasn’t just your pinks and reds.
+Since my kids both rave about marshmallows, I thought I would do some for Valentine’s Day marshmallow pops with them that wasn’t just your pinks and reds.
 I wanted it to be quick, cheap and easy too.
 Little ones don’t have the patience or the steady hands to do anything that isn’t quick and easy.
 This one is a great one to do for a playdate activity too.
 Just be sure to help out with melted the chocolate so no little ones get burnt.

 Valentine's Day Marshmallow Pops

 - 12 Large Marshmallows

 - 12 pink plastic sticks

 - One container of assorted Valentine's Day sprinkles